-Yearbook 8 Semester (Continued)
+Yearbook 8 (Year Long)

+This is a course that focuses primarily on the publication of the Upton Middle School Yearbook.
+Students will be introduced to the basic process of communication and participate in a variety of activities which will help them become better writers, listeners, photographers, and critical thinkers.
 The creation of an Upton Yearbook worthy of sale is the main objective that will be assessed.
 However, students will also create projects such as preparing and delivering video commercials and creating promotional posters.
 Students will also learn and apply computer skills and explore the role of digital or cell phone cameras, and manipulation of digital imagery in communication.
 Additionally, there are a limited number of leadership experiences that may be offered to the most motivated students.
 This course is designed solely for students who are self-disciplined, self-motivated, and who enjoy writing, photography, public speaking, and sharing ideas with classmates.